MJFND/data-kalite/README.md

 from data.app.default_metrics import DefaultMetrics

 # run function returns a dataframe
 # data is dataframe, metadata is a dict of metadata columns
+# metadata columns are optional
 DefaultMetrics(source_data=source_data, metadata=metadata).run()
 ```